Fire-Wise Landscaping on a Budget

 Install ember-resistant vent screens

-Create at least one hardscape pathway/fuel break
+Create at least one hardscape pathway or fuel break

 Install basic drip irrigation in Zone 1